Plushtoast/dsa5-foundryVTT-wiki/en-charactersheet.md

 1. **Base Values**: The *Value* column is automatically calculated according to TDE 5 rules, but doesn't take additional factors into account like encumbrance, being fat etc.
 The *Mod.* column is for temporary modifiers you want to set.
 The _Advance_ column shows the points you bought with AP (you _knew_ you can buy LP, AP and KP with AP, right?).
 Do so by using the +/- symbols **a)** next to Life / AE / KE points.
 The AE and KE values only appear if the character has a magic or karmic special skill, spell, liturgy, or similar assigned.
 The moon symbol **b)** lets you rest.
 A pop-up will open and you can select some environmental factors.
 Roll for the rest, and all the possible energies are rolled upon and shown in chat. **RIGHT CLICK on the chat message to apply the rest** (but only once!
-Or the GM may take a finger from you, know that he knows how to do so).
+Or the GM may take a finger from you, now that he knows how to do so).

 1. **Experience level**: Here, the available and spent adventure points are managed.
 Details about this in the [character creation.](en-character-creation).
 You can always overwrite the existing numbers manually.
 We strongly recommend to use a external [tool](en-ressources) to keep track of your character and AP, and only mirror the char within Foundry.